 Goes through the inner workings of turn order, accuracy checks, critical hits, damage calculation, and secondary effects.

 An in-depth analysis of R/B/Y's capture algorithm, with math.

 A full explanation of the random number generator in R/B/Y and how it affects capturing, with graphs, visualizations, and a calculator.

 Explains how Pokémon captures work in the second-generation games and the many delightfully wonky bugs with it.

 The inner workings of Pokémon captures in the third- and fourth-generation games.

 Capturing in the fifth generation, with math and a thorough explanation.

-How capturing works in the sixth-generation games.
+How capturing works in the eighth-generation games.

 An explanation of how the R/B/Y Safari Zone works, including an analysis of the surprising fact that bait and rocks are nearly always unhelpful and a calculator for your chances of capturing a Pokémon before it runs.